 On VxVault, numerous samples are visible, as well as the IP they’re originally from.
 Searching can be done using the MD-5 hash and is possible without registering.

 The Feodo tracker is used to track all kinds of malware such as Emotet.
 The ransomware tracker does exactly what its name suggests: it tracks ransomware.
-The SSL blacklist is helpful to network administrators.
+The SSL blocklist is helpful to network administrators.
 Lastly, URL Haus is used to list URLs which are used to serve malware.
 This is the area that is most helpful with regards to this article, but the other projects are worth investigating as well.

 The URL Haus database provides information about the age, URL, status, tags and the reporter of the malware.
 Based on this information, one can download a sample to analyse.
 Searching is also possible and can be done based on the domain, URL, MD-5, or SHA-256 hash.

 On the Malware Bazaar, one can freely upload and download malware samples that are present.
 Searching can be done based upon several hash types, as well as tags.
 The site’s functionality is also exposed via an API, allowed users to automate processes using Malware Bazaar.